OmiShrestha/matcha-shop/README.md

 Installation:
 No installation is required for this project.
 You can simply open the HTML files in a web browser to view the website.

-Usage
+Usage:
 Once you have the project files, open index.html in a web browser to access the website.
 From there, you can navigate to different sections using the links in the navigation bar.

-Contributing
+Contributing:
 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

-License
+License:
-This project is licensed under the GDC License.
+This project is licensed under the GNU General Public License.
 Feel free to modify and use the code for your own projects.